Flamenco/stackeditpro/Grav Connector.md

 			- fancy
 ```

-> The  StackEditPro `Page Title Extension` will use the folder title when displaying the page preview.
+> The  StackEditPro `Page Title Extension` will use the folder title,  not the template name, when displaying the page preview.

 # Usage